reinevernunft13/IT_Academy_Sprint1/README.md

-# IT_Academy_Sprint1
+# Sprint1: Node Basics

+*IT Academy* Barcelona Activa* Coding Program.

-*IT Academy/Barcelona* Activa Coding Program - Concentration: Backend development with NodeJs.
+Concentration: *Back-end development with NodeJs.

-This folder contains a list of exercises to practice Javascript syntax and core concepts of NodeJs.
+This folder contains a list of exercises to practice Javascript syntax and core concepts of Node.js.

 ## **Contents**
 - 1.1.
 Functions and Template Literals